tjoyner/ofvioletsandlicorice/chapter12.md

 "One can tell where these come from: by their odors, by their shape, their recognizable flavors, they have a name.
 On the other hand, Giacomo didn't know where Francesca came from: she was a girl, a woman, who knew all the places on the Riviera coast, she could belong to Laugueglia as well as to Riva, to Diano as well as to Bordighera."

-"She didn't speak about the town with the port?"
+"Didn't she speak about the town with the port?"
 Floriana asked.

 "Yes, this was the impression that came out of the rare speeches that Francesca made about her residence," answered Eta Beta, stretching out in the seat and wrapping himself more and more in his blue coat.
 "A small city with a port, yes.
 She told Giacomo that during her lunch break she was going to do her last sunbathing on the beach or walking on the pier.
 In my imagination I always pictured a place like Camogli, a fishing village, perched above the sea, leaning over its small port, with its narrow alleys that intertwine like veins in a body, its sunny bends and shaded paths.
 Or more cheerfully, perhaps Riviera di Ponente.
 And then she spoke of a train station, which Camogli doesn't have.
 Once she wrote to him: 'The almond tree by the station already has leaves' and he thought that perhaps he could arrive by train, step onto the platform, and kiss Francesca, who would be waiting for him under the flowering almond tree.
 Here, he imagined her in a rocky village, a rose of stone, as Roth would have said &ndash; Joseph, not Philip.
 Two roses, actually, because she had her thorns, a strong character, stubborn, defensive, ready to attack if it seemed she had received a snub."
 <!-- Page 97 -->